Deborah Dugan

-Deborah Dugan is an American executive who was the first female president and CEO of the Recording Academy, which presents the Grammy Awards, in 2019 and 2020.
-She served as the president of Disney Publishing Worldwide from 2002 to 2006, having been at the company a total eight years, and CEO of Entertainment Rights North America from 2007 to 2009, and CEO of (RED) from 2011 to 2019.
-In April 2022, she became CEO of diabetes nonprofit Beyond Type 1.
+Deborah Dugan is an American executive, social impact strategist, and nonprofit leader known for her work in corporate entertainment and philanthropy.
+She is the CEO of diabetes nonprofit Beyond Type 1.
+Dugan was the first female president and CEO of the Recording Academy, which presents the Grammy Awards, and led governance reforms and diversity initiatives.
+She held senior leadership roles as the CEO of (RED) and President of Disney Publishing Worldwide as well as Executive Vice President at EMI/Angel Records.

-She has contributed to the Huffington Post and Forbes.com and appeared on Mad Money with Jim Cramer, PBS News Hour, and NPR's All Things Considered, among other outlets.
-Dugan has been the co-chair of the storytelling nonprofit the Moth since 2008.
+Awarded PTTOW!'s Nelson Mandela Changemaker Award, Dugan has given the keynotes at Columbia Business School's Social Enterprise Conference and a Salesforce conference.
+She has contributed to Forbes.com and HuffPost and appeared on NPR's All Things Considered, Mad Money with Jim Cramer, and PBS News Hour, among other outlets.

-Early life and career
+Early life and education

 Dugan grew up on Long Island and in Florida.
 Her father was Thomas Dugan, who worked for a time in the U.S. Justice Department and served as inspector general of the Peace Corps under Sargent Shriver, and her mother was a homemaker.
-Thomas died when she was six, and she worked from a young age.
+Thomas died when she was six, and although her family was helped by high-powered friends, Deborah worked from a young age.
 She attended the University of Florida, majoring in education, making the dean's list, and graduated.
 She then went to and graduated from the University of Utah Law School.
-Dugan became a corporate attorney on Wall Street while doing pro-bono work for Volunteer Lawyers for the Arts.

 Career

+Dugan started her New York career as an attorney on Wall Street, as a corporate associate at Mudge Rose Guthrie Alexander & Ferdon focussing on business transactions like mergers and acquisitions.
+At the same time she did pro-bono work for Volunteer Lawyers for the Arts (VLA).
+Dugan eventually took a pay cut to lead the organization, as director of legal services.

+Work in music and publishing

-She transitioned to working at SBK Records, where she worked with artists like Wilson Phillips then when the company merged with EMI/Capitol Records, she became its executive vice president working with musicians like Paul McCartney, George Harrison, Tracy Chapman, and Joan Baez.
-She then worked for Disney Publishing Worldwide for eight years, becoming its president in 2002, where she oversaw 275 magazines, including Discover and Disney Magazine, and published more than 4,000 new books, generating $1.8 billion in global retail sales.
+Dugan transitioned to startup SBK Records, where she worked with artists like Belgian electronics group Technotronic, Vanilla Ice, Wilson Phillips, and Tracy Chapman.
+When the company merged with EMI/Capitol Records, she became its executive vice president adding to her roster musicians like Paul McCartney, George Harrison, and Joan Baez.
+Dugan then worked for Disney Publishing Worldwide for eight years, becoming its president in 2002, where she oversaw 275 magazines, including Discover and Disney Magazine, and published more than 4,000 new books, generating $1.8 billion in global retail sales.

-Dugan then worked for British media company Entertainment Rights as president and CEO of the North America division, restructuring it and growing its biggest content work, one year, 27 percent.
-She was senior advisor to the Tribeca Enterprises Board from 2009 to 2011, where she evaluated and executed revenue streams for Robert De Niro and Jane Rosenthal's company and rebranded its school.
+Dugan then worked for British media company Entertainment Rights as president and CEO of the North America division from 2007 to 2009, restructuring it and growing its biggest content work, one year, 27 percent.
+She was senior advisor to the Tribeca Enterprises Board from 2009 to 2011, where she evaluated and executed revenue streams for Robert De Niro and Jane Rosenthal's company and fleshed out venue strategies for its Flashpoint Production Academy helping it integrate into Tribeca Flashpoint.